ipvm-wg/workflow/README.md

 [Project Naiad](https://www.microsoft.com/en-us/research/video/introducing-project-naiad-and-differential-dataflow/) and its lineage (e.g. [Timely Dataflow](https://timelydataflow.github.io/timely-dataflow/), [Differential Dataflow](https://timelydataflow.github.io/differential-dataflow/)) offer an extremely powerful dataflow model, including differential updates, control flow cycles, long running processes, but in a trusted environment.
 Such features could be supported for a subset of task types in IPVM in the future.

-[WarpForge Formulas](https://github.com/warptools/warpforge/blob/master/examples/100-formula-parse/example-formulas.md) describe how to reproducably build and cache packages.
+[WarpForge Formulas](https://github.com/warptools/warpforge/blob/master/examples/100-formula-parse/example-formulas.md) describe how to reproducibly build and cache packages.
 The functionality is a specialization of IPVM workflows, and may be configurable with IPVM in the future.

 # 9 Acknowledgments